Clinton sustains concussion; Benghazi testimony postponed

 “While suffering from a stomach virus, Secretary Clinton became dehydrated and fainted, sustaining a concussion,” State Department spokesman Philippe Reines said in a statement.

-“She has been recovering at home and will continue to be monitored regularly by her doctors.
-At their recommendation, she will continue to work from home next week, staying in regular contact with department and other officials.
-She is looking forward to being back in the office soon,” Reines added.
+“She has been recovering at home and will continue to be monitored regularly by her doctors,” Reines said, adding that she would work from home and stay in regular contact with other top officials.

+“Over the course of this week we evaluated her and ultimately determined she had also sustained a concussion,” the doctors said in their statement, which was distributed by the State Department.

+“We recommended that the secretary continue to rest and avoid any strenuous activity, and strongly advised her to cancel all work events for the coming week.
+We will continue to monitor her progress as she makes a full recovery.”

-Clinton, 65, has often been cited as a potential candidate for the U.S. presidency in 2016 and frequently refers to her general good health, saying in an interview with ABC broadcast that she has “incredible stamina and energy.”
+Clinton has often been cited as a potential Democratic candidate for the U.S. presidency in 2016 and frequently refers to her general good health.
+She said in an interview with ABC broadcast on Wednesday that she has “incredible stamina and energy.”

 She has maintained a punishing schedule in her final weeks as the top U.S. diplomat, a position she intends to leave toward the end of January when U.S. President Barack Obama is sworn in for a second term.